KR3YGK/MLS-Scrapers/README.md

 and returns a csv file appropriately named with the year.
 For example, if the user entered 2014, the csv file generated would be called
 "mls2014.csv".

-It will only work for years that still list boxscores.
+It will only work for years that still list boxscores (2013-2016).